 You can also include an ability to watch delivery progress in real time so that your customers can track courier movements and see when their food will arrive.

 Easy checkout is one of the key stages in the ordering process.
 Remember that the easier the checkout is, the more sales you’ll make.
 Make sure to implement a payment gateway that includes as many payment options as possible.
+For this you’ll need to implement payment gateway in Android or iOS app.

 Your payment gateway should be secure and reliable.